Security Incident Reports: DDoS and TYPO3

 Blameless Post-Mortems

-Modern incident response does not look for scapegoats, but rather systemic failures.
+Modern incident response hunts for systemic failures, not scapegoats.
 Instead of "Admin X forgot to apply the patch", the report asks: "Why did the process allow an unpatched system to remain in production?"

 Methods such as the 5 Whys or Fishbone diagrams in RCA support this philosophy.